jarsenau11/java_connect4/README.md

 ``` "--module-path [/path/to/JavaFX/lib] --add-modules=javafx.controls" ```
 where [/path/to/JavaFX/lib] is your path to the JavaFX lib folder.

-Alternatively, the program can be run from the command line with the following command:
+Alternatively, the program can be run using the connect4.jar file from the command line with the following command:

 ```java --enable-preview --module-path [/path/to/JavaFX/lib] --add-modules javafx.controls -jar connect4.jar``` where [/path/to/JavaFX/lib] is your path to the JavaFX lib folder.